lwfinger/rtw88/README.md

 Below is important information for using this driver.

 ### 1. Blacklisting 🚫
-A file called `rtw88.conf` will be installed into `/etc/modprobe.d`.
-It will blacklist all in-kernel rtw88 drivers, however, it will not blacklist out-of-kernel vendor drivers.
+The configuration file `rtw88.conf` in `/etc/modprobe.d/` will blacklist all in-kernel rtw88 drivers, however, it will not blacklist out-of-kernel vendor drivers.
 You will need to uninstall any out-of-kernel vendor drivers that you have installed that may conflict.

 ### 2. Recovery Problems After Sleep/Hibernation 🛌
 Some BIOSs have trouble changing power state from D3hot to D0.
 If you have this problem, run